ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

     Button,Game Forcing Sequences,,width=100% backgroundColor=lightblue
     Import,Jacoby2N

-This file contains almost a thousand lines of code.
+This file contains almost 800 lines of code.

 BBOalert caches the url of the -PBS.txt file.
 Thus, each time you start BBO, BBOalert is reloaded, and it in-turn reloads -PBS.txt and each and every one of the packaged dealer code files.
 Everything is up to date.
 I started BBO, just now.
-13,599 records were loaded.
+14,127 records were imported.
 With the BBOalert tab open, click the dark blue Data tab at the top left to see it.

 ## Special Programs for pbn and lin files

 Since we have all of these scenarios, I wanted to leverage them.
-I've created pbn and lin files that can be used elsewhere.
+I've created python programs that use the dlr files to create pbn, rotated pbn, and rotated lin files that can be used elsewhere.
 When scenarios are updated or new scenarios are created, the following programs are in the py folder of the PBS root directory and are used to create/update the pbn and lin files.

 ### extract.py

-This program reads all of through all of the files Practice Bidding Scenarios.
-For each filename that starts with Dealer or Gavin, it extracts the Dealer Code from the BBOalert wrapper, it processes any 'Imports', and creates dlr files that corresponding to each of the scenarios.
-Spaces and special characters in filenames are translated to characters that are valid in filenames (space to -).
-The .dlr files are suitable to be processed directly by BBO Dealer which is linked above.
+This program reads all of through all of the files in the PBS folder -- one for each scenario.
+For each file, it extracts the Dealer Code from the BBOalert wrapper, it processes any 'Imports', and creates dlr files that corresponding to each of the scenarios.
+The dlr files are suitable to be processed directly by BBO Dealer which is linked above.
 Switch to the py folder and enter the following

     python3 extract.py